LYTinn/python-game/README.md

 # python-game
 This is a little python game designed in MVC design pattern.
-Feel free to complete it as an exercise of software engineering.
+I have completed task 1 and the view part of task 2.
+Feel Free to complete it as your exercise.

 To play it, you need to enter `a3_supplied/a3_supplied` and run
 ```